Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Enforced judicial remedy vs. Art 9 (5) –

-An underlying logic of WCHR, initially promoted by H.V.
+The underlying logic of WCHR, initially promoted by H.V.
 Evatt, stressed that ‘where there is a right there ought to be a judicial remedy’.[47]
 In contrast to ICC, we might have an ‘’International Tort Court’’ to deal with any Human Rights complaints which cannot be accepted by ICC due to its level of less severity.

-If domestic remedy is not available, WCHR may exercise its discretion to investigate what internal remedies related to reparation are available.
+If a domestic remedy is not available, WCHR may exercise its discretion to investigate what internal remedies related to reparation are available.
 In the meantime, according to Art 39 of WCHR Draft Statute, the Trust Fund may be used for supporting States Parties to improve their domestic judicial remedies…

 However, even though Art 39 of WCHR’s Draft Statute stipulates that a Trust Fund shall be used to assist victims and States Parties to improve domestic judicial remedies, it is in accordance with Art 9 of WCHR’s Draft Statute.[48]